Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Promote better body alignment.

-Add it to your routine to enjoy its effects on mobility and posture.
+Add it to your routine to enjoy its benefits on mobility and posture.

-• If you experience severe pain, release immediately.
+• If you experience intense pain, let go immediately.

 • A slight stretch is normal, but it should never be uncomfortable.

-For visible results, perform this stretch at least three times a week, preferably before or after your hip-targeted workouts.
+For visible results, try practicing this stretch at least three times a week, ideally before or after your hip-focused workouts.

 9. Standing Calf Stretch

-This exercise is perfect for improving the flexibility of the calves and ankles.
-By targeting the gastrocnemius and soleus muscles, it helps maintain good mobility and reduce tension.
-Easy to perform, it can be seamlessly integrated into a daily routine.
+This exercise is perfect for boosting the flexibility of your calves and ankles.
+By targeting the gastrocnemius and soleus muscles, it helps maintain great mobility and ease tension.
+Plus, it's simple to perform and easily fits into your daily routine.

 Starting position

 Stand facing a wall, about 60 cm away.
-Your feet should be parallel and oriented forward.
-Place your hands flat against the wall with your arms extended.
+Your feet should be parallel and facing forward.
+Place your hands flat on the wall with your arms extended.

 How to run it

-• Step one foot toward the wall while keeping the other leg extended behind.
+• Step one foot toward the wall while keeping your other leg extended behind you.

-• Ensure that the heel of the back leg remains firmly on the ground.
+• Make sure that the heel of your back leg stays firmly on the ground.

-• Lean gently forward while bending the front knee.
+• Lean gently forward by bending your front knee.

-• Always keep the back heel on the ground.
+• Always keep your back heel on the ground.

 • Keep your back straight and your hips aligned forward.

-• Breathe deeply and try to accentuate the stretch with each exhalation.
+• Breathe deeply and try to accentuate the stretch with each exhale.

 How long and how many repetitions?

 Hold the position for 30 seconds on each side.
-Repeat the exercise 2 to 3 times per leg for best results.
+Repeat the exercise 2 to 3 times per leg for better results.

 Common mistakes to avoid

-• Do not push the stretch to the point of feeling pain.
+• Don't push the stretch to the point where it hurts.

 • Avoid arching your lower back.

-• Make sure your feet remain pointed straight ahead, without turning them outward.
+• Make sure your feet are facing forward, without turning them outward.

 Why is it useful?